 Valley Water sources are vulnerable to potential contamination from a variety of land use practices such as agricultural and urban runoff, recreational activities, livestock grazing, and residential and industrial development.
-Imported sources are vulnerable to wastewater treatment plant discharges, seawater intrusion and wildfires in open space watershed areas.
+Imported sources are vulnerable to wastewater treatment plant discharges, seawater intrusion, and wildfires in open space watershed areas.
 Local sources are also vulnerable to contamination from commercial stables and historic mining practices.
-No contaminant associated with these activities has been detected in treated Valley Water.
-Water treatment provides multiple barriers for physical removal of contaminants and disinfection against pathogens.
+No contaminant associated with these activities has been detected in Valley Water's treated water.
+Water treatment provides multiple barriers for physical removal of contaminants and disinfection of pathogens.
 To review the Sanitary Surveys, contact DDW at (510) 620-3474.